sulli365/crawl4ai-rag/memory-bank/activeContext.md

 ## Current Blockers
 - Need to implement testing for the new documentation validation features
-- Need to test the GitHub documentation scraper with the crawl4ai repository
+- Need to implement testing for the GitHub MCP integration
 - Need to resolve dependency issues with crawl4ai and other packages
 - Need to improve Supabase integration with connection pooling and retry logic
 - Need to ensure proper environment variable handling: